Basking on southern Queensland’s Fraser Coast, Hervey Bay is a slightly abstract concept; a state of mind as much as it is a particular place.

-To get a true sense of the scope of the structure in its heyday, head over to the Hervey Bay Historical Village and Museum, located alongside the Z-PAC Theatre.
+To get a true sense of the scope of the structure in its heyday, head over to the Hervey Bay Historical Village and Museum.
 The TARDIS-like facility looks reasonably modest in size from the street, but actually encompasses 1.3 hectares of display space packed with fascinating remnants from the past.
 History buffs will need three or four hours to do the collection any sort of justice.
-There’s plenty of information about the pier (including a scale model of the original structure), along with memorabilia from the famous wreck of the SS Maheno on Fraser Island.
+There’s plenty of information about the pier (including a scale model of the original structure), along with memorabilia from the famous wreck of the SS Maheno on Fraser Island’s eastern side.

 Straight across the Esplanade, the interior at Enzo’s on the Beach features a soaring ceiling and plenty of reclaimed and recycled accents.
 There’s a natural flow out onto the deck, which overlooks the golden beachfront and turquoise waters of the bay.
 The menu is bamboozingly diverse.
 Check out the ‘Fiesta Feasts’ offered Thursday to Sunday evenings.

-Around at the marina, The Dock offers a relaxed feel and a beautifully executed array of tapas and shared plate options.
+Around at the marina, The Dock Bar and Restaurant offers a relaxed feel and a beautifully executed array of tapas and shared plate options.
 Comfortable couches and outdoor tables overlook the floating city of masts, helms and hatches.

 There are endless cafes along the Esplanade, and in the name of research we attempted to tick off a good percentage of them.
 Special mention to Cody’s Coffee Shack for great coffee and a quirky offbeat vibe.
 Look for the extremely Instagrammable kombi out front (that doubles as a seating booth).

 As each day in paradise draws to a close, there are myriad opportunities to enjoy a pre-dinner tipple bathed in the glow of yet another golden sunset.
 But perhaps none are more exquisite than heading offshore with Blue Dolphin Marine Tours on their superb seasonal sunset champagne cruise.
 Blue Dolphin Marine Tours operates a magnificent 12-metre luxury sailing catamaran from the Great Sandy Straits Marina.
 During whale season, the cat provides an intimate whale watching experience (which is capped at around 24 guests).
-From November to June, the sunset cruise is offered (alongside a half-day dolphin spotting cruise).
+The sunset cruise is offered from November through to June (alongside a half-day dolphin spotting cruise).

 Relax on deck with a glass of chilled bubbles, wine or beer, and graze on a platter of snacky bites as the sky above comes alive with vivid colour.
 Skipper Peter Lynch and his wife Jodie are wonderful hosts and will have you back at the marina in time for dinner.

-For casual beach wear, sarongs, gifts and mementos of your Hervey Bay holiday, the Urangan Pier Park Community Markets are held each Wednesday and Saturday in the park adjacent to the pier.
-You’ll also find jewellery, handcrafted artisanal products and fresh produce.
+For casual beach wear, gifts for friends and family, and mementos of your Hervey Bay holiday, head for the Urangan Pier Park Community Markets — held each Wednesday and Saturday in the park adjacent to the pier.
 There’s a feel-good focus on supporting local charities, school groups, and individual causes.